Photo of a happy couple, man hugging woman, both smiling.

 Four Things I Learned About Being the Spouse of a Female CEO

-When my wife Mirka and I got married, we were both in the middle of our careers.
+When my wife and I got married, we were both in the middle of our careers.
 She aspired to be a CEO, while I worked toward growing my own business.
 We both knew that becoming a CEO required an extensive amount of work and sacrifice, but little did we know what that amount of work would mean when it came to starting our family.
-After careful thought and consideration, I eventually decided to put my career on hold while Mirka focused on her goals and aspirations.
+After careful thought and consideration, I eventually decided to put my career on hold while she focused on her goals and aspirations.
 This is when I chose to become a stay at home dad.

 Not every CEO or female executive is in the same position as my wife and not every husband is a stay at home dad.
 But for us, this is the case and the subject of the article.
-We have learned so much as Mirka has climbed the corporate ladder.
+We have learned so much as she has climbed the corporate ladder.
 I’ve especially learned the importance of being supportive.
 Here are four of the top lessons I’ve learned on how to be a supportive husband to my executive wife.

 1. Work Life Balance vs. Blend